NicOudart/PyBWE/docs/PySSBWE.md

 ### PySSBWE.AIC(sv,N)

 The PySSBWE.AIC function estimates the ideal state-space model order from the spectrum's Hankel matrix singular values, using AIC.
-See Akaike (1974).
+See Akaike (1974) and Wax & Kailath (1985).
 This order corresponds to the number of singular values selected as being part of the signal's subspace, and is ideally equal to the number of target echoes in the radar signal.

 **Inputs:**